Sports Injuries

 Prevention of Sports Injuries

-Take the following actions as well to prevent sports injuries:
+Additionally, take the following steps to avoid sports injuries:

 Use the proper technique